Enjoying Kauai Activities and Attractions for Little or No Cost

 On Kauai’s east side you can view two spectacular waterfalls including Opaekaa (Rolling shrimp) Falls, and the 80-foot Wailua Falls made famous in the Fantasy Island television series.

 Lounge on the Beach – Snorkel, Surf, or Stand Up Paddleboard

-Last but not least is the ultimate free Kauai activity, the beach!
+The ultimate free Kauai activity: the beach!
 With dozens of amazing white and golden sand beaches on Kauai there is no shortage of different beaches to explore and enjoy.

 If you want to rent a stand up paddle board or a surfboard give us a call and we can recommend a reputable company or book the rental for you.
 Rentals are very inexpensive.
 Be sure to ask for some tips on the best area for beginners on that day!